JAYRAM711/INVERTER-DESIGN-AND-ANALYSIS-USING-SKY130PDK/README.md

 The propagation delay of a logic gate e.g. inverter is the difference in time (calculated at 50% of input-output transition), when output switches, after application of input.

 The propagation delay high to low (tpHL) is the delay when output switches from high-to-low, after input switches from low-to-high.
+Similarly for the tpLH.
 The delay is usually calculated at 50% point of input-output switching, as shown in above figure.

 **Transient analysis would be used perform dealy analysis as delay is a form of time and transient analysis performs Time dependancy analysis**
 >code_shown window\